cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl config get-contexts
     kubectl get secrets -n default -o yaml | sed 's/default/cas2019ns/g' | kubectl -n cas2019ns create -f -
     ```

+1. Update the imagePullSecrets

+Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Register are not specified in this namespace.
+We need to update the deployment so that the correct secret is used.
+You can add the imagePullSecrets key by updating the deployment descriptors:

+    spec:
+      containers:
+      - image: us.icr.io/cas2019/account:1
+        imagePullPolicy: IfNotPresent
+        name: account
+        resources: {}
+        terminationMessagePath: /dev/termination-log
+        terminationMessagePolicy: File
+      dnsPolicy: ClusterFirst
+      imagePullSecrets:
+      - name: default-us-icr-io